 - adjusting to new social situations

-- solving social problems, like how to sort out disagreements.
+- solving social problems, like how to sort out disagreements

 Find out what activities your child enjoys

-It can help to plan with your child the things that he might like to do with other children.
-Try to set up activities and games that are fun and encourage cooperative play.
+- For younger children, try fun activities and games that also encourage cooperative play.
 Some children do better with structured activities that don’t involve open-ended, imaginative play.

 Use resources in your community